Apple Voss - Psychological Thriller Author

 Psychological Thrillers & Domestic Dread

 Unreliable heroines.
-Quiet wrongness.
-A twist by the thirty-percent mark.
+Invited threats.
+A twist by chapter nine.

 ABOUT THE AUTHOR